emberjs/rfcs/text/0000-deprecate-ember-k.md

 # Summary

-The `Ember.K` utility function was a low level utility that has lost most of its value today.
+The `Ember.K` utility function is a low level utility that has lost most of its value today, like the wisdom tooth of the frameworks were we only think of it when it gives us problems.

 # Motivation

-Let's start with what is `Ember.K`.
+Let's start explaining what is `Ember.K`.

-It is this:
+It is this function:

 ```js
 Ember.K = function() {